benui-dev/UE-BUIValidator/README.md

 * Throw errors when users import textures without setting the Data Source Folder in their Editor Settings.
 * Throw errors when `UPROPERTY()` values are not set.
+* Run all rules and validate assets from command-line

 ## Usage